 Short-term wholesale funding accounted for 32% of total wholesale funding at 31 December 2024 (30 June 2024: 34%, 31 December 2023: 26%).
-The Group continues to maintain what it believes to be a conservative funding mix.
+The Group continues to maintain a conservative funding mix.

-Short-Term to Total Wholesale Funding Ratio1
+Short-Term to Total Wholesale Funding Ratio

-1 Customer deposits include central bank and interbank deposits previously classified as short-term wholesale funding.
+Customer deposits include central bank and interbank deposits previously classified as short-term wholesale funding.
 Comparative information has been restated to conform to presentation in the current period.
-Refer to "Disclosures-Financial Information Definitions-Basis of Preparation" of this Document for further details.